paldhous/ucb/2014/dataviz/md_raw/class9.md

 ![](./img/class9_36.jpg)

 Finally we will add some text to explain the circles.
-Click on then `Add new label` icon, and draw a rectangle where you want the text to appear:
+Click on the `Add new label` icon, and draw a rectangle where you want the text to appear:

 ![](./img/class9_37.jpg)

-Under the `Item properties` tab, type the text in the `Main properties` box and again change the background and adjust the font size as required.
+Under the `Item properties` tab, type the text in the `Main properties` box and again remove the background and adjust the font size as required.

 Finally, the map can be exported in SVG and PDF vector formats by clicking these export icons: